MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/pipe.md

 ## Example 2

-This is a basic filter application.
+The sample code is a basic filter application.
 It spawns the application `crt_pipe_beeper` after it creates a pipe that directs the spawned application's `stdout` to the filter.
 The filter removes ASCII 7 (beep) characters.

 ```C
 // crt_pipe_beeper.c